ND's 40% Income Tax Credit

 Qualified endowment—a permanent, irrevocable fund (comprising cash, securities, mutual funds, or other investment assets established for a specific charitable, religious, or educational purpose and invested for the production or growth of income, or both, which may either be added to principal or expended) held by a qualified nonprofit organization or bank or trust company holding the fund on behalf of a qualified nonprofit organization.

 If you would like to make a donation to one of NDCF's endowment funds that qualify for the tax credit, you may donate online, or send a check made out to North Dakota Community Foundation with the name of the fund in the memo line to:

 PO Box 387

 Bismarck, ND 58502-0387

 You will receive a receipt from NDCF once your donation is processed.

 NDCF Funds That Qualify for the 40% State Tax Credit

-The majority of funds managed by NDCF are qualified endowment funds.
+The majority of funds managed by NDCF are qualified endowment funds and are listed here.
 For help in selecting an existing endowment fund, or to start your own named endowment fund, please contact our Bismarck office at 701-222-8349.